 Offering an authentic local stay in a beautiful surrounding, you will no doubt be invited to visit the village or attend church service on Sunday!
 Come here if you’re looking for a simple stay, living the dream on a beautiful beach and to be in tune with nature.
 Alternatively, you can stop here for lunch during the day as you’re exploring this side of Santo.

 Visit this page to see available Santo accommodations which you can book online.

 - Santo is a 45-minute flight from Port Vila but you can also get here on direct flights from Brisbane.

 - Private taxis from the airport to Luganville should cost V1,000.
 Shared taxis (marked with a ‘B’) are harder to come by outside the terminal but if you’re lucky, a ride to town should cost V500.

 - Santo has a sealed road running up the east coast that’s safe for driving.
 The interior of the island is pretty much off limits, home to a few remote villages that even most locals never get to see.
 I have heard of hiking trips to the remote west coast mountains but these are weeklong and require a lot of asking around.

 - If you’re not traveling solo, renting a car would make sense for a maximum day or two as organized tours average V5,000-7,000.
-Keep in mind that entrance fees when traveling with a car are higher (~V2,000 per car vs. V500 per person).
+Keep in mind that entrance fees when traveling by a car are higher (~V2,000 per car vs. V500 per person).